MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-RetentionCompliancePolicy.md

 ```

 ### -ModernGroupLocationException
-The ModernGroupLocationException parameter specifies the Office 365 groups to exclude when you're using the value All for the ModernGroupLocation parameter.
+The ModernGroupLocationException parameter specifies the Microsoft 365 Groups to exclude when you're using the value All for the ModernGroupLocation parameter.

-You can use any value that uniquely identifies the Office 365 Group.
+You can use any value that uniquely identifies the Microsoft 365 Group.
 For example:

 - Name